Tempe, New South Wales: Railway

 The contractors for the construction of the first 23-mile [37 km] section of the Illawarra Railway arranged with timber mills in the Port Stephens and Manning River districts for the supply of sleepers and other timber necessary for the construction.
 This material was brought down by sea to Botany Bay in schooners and small coastal steamers.
 The vessels anchored off the entrance to Cooks River and discharged their cargoes on to flat-bottomed punts.
 Tugs towed the laden punts along the channels of the river to the head of navigation at the Tempe Dam, near the present Princes Highway bridge.
 On the river bank, immediately to the south of the dam, the contractors erected three wharves where the timber was unloaded and placed on small 4-wheeled railway trucks for conveyance by horse teams, over a temporary tramway, to the company's depot which was established about midway between St Peters and Sydenham railway stations.
 A large amount of material of all descriptions, including steelwork, for the railway bridge at Como, was also taken over the tramway from the depot to the wharves, where it was loaded on to a small paddle steamer for conveyance to Como via Botany Bay and Georges River.

 Tempe Tip

 Tempe is the site of several large clay quarries used to supply the large brick kilns located on the Princes Highway at St Peters.
 These kilns supplied many of the bricks used throughout Sydney.
 Fossils of a very large amphibian were discovered in the clay, and one is now displayed at the reptile exhibits at Taronga Park Zoo.

 The pits were used for landfill, known colloquially as 'Tempe Tip', which caught fire in 1988.
-The tip has been redeveloped into extended parkland which now includes a golfing range.
+The tip has been redeveloped into extended parkland.
 Nowadays, 'Tempe Tip' is an urban nickname for a large Salvation Army-run charity store, located in Bellevue Street Tempe; but despite the suggestion, this Salvos store is not a rubbish dump.

+A comedy film was released in 2002 entitled Tempe Tip, ostensibly set in Tempe but actually shot in Adelaide.